thoughtbot/factory_bot_rails/README.md

     gem 'factory_girl_rails'

 Generators for factories will automatically substitute fixture (and maybe any other `fixture_replacement` you set).
-If you want disable this feature, add the following to your application.rb file:
+If you want to disable this feature, add the following to your application.rb file:

     config.generators do |g|